jairuss0/WordSpyOnlineDictionary/README.md

 ### Note
 - By making a donation, you can help freeDictionayAPI maintain the server and carry on with Dictionary API development.
+- This project was created specifically for a school project.